Spirit Of The Yukon

 Dawson City via Carmacks

-Your journey continues northwest through the town of Carmacks, current population 493, that was once an important supply station for gold seekers on their way to the Klondike.
+Your journey continues northwest through Carmacks, current population 493.
+The tiny town was once an important supply station for gold seekers on their way to the Klondike.
 Stop at the Five Finger Rapids, a harrowing section of the Yukon River where islands divide the river into five narrow channels, only one of which is passable.
 The rapids were a formidable obstacle to the hordes of fortune seekers that passed this way—an untold number of whom were lost in the fast-moving current.
 Tonight, enjoy the high-flying entertainment of Diamond Tooth Gertie’s Saloon.
 This Dawson City institution promises a “whooping good time” with nightly ragtime music, can-can girls, and an old-fashioned casino.

 El Dorado Downtown or similar